Plate Topper Shark Tank Net Worth 2023

 Plate Topper was on Season 4 Episode 8,

-What does Plate Topper looks like?
+What does Plate Topper look like?

-The Plate Topper looks like a solid silver plate with an air tight lid on top.
+The Plate Topper looks like a solid silver plate with an air-tight lid on top.
 The Plate Topper can be used as a microwave, dishwasher, and oven safe.

 What happened to Shark Tank’s Plate Topper?